16. Procedures

 type. main

-is called by the operating system, and the return value is
+is called exclusively by the operating system, and the return value is

 used by the operating system, so if you are using multiple compilation units